 ~ Former Philadelphia Mayor Michael A. Nutter

-Embrace the public sector’s need for digital transformation
+Embrace the public sector’s need for digital government transformation

 A government digital transformation lesson from the pandemic is that the public sector can be more responsive and adaptive to future crises by investing in technology now.
 For example, storing data in the cloud instead of legacy systems simplifies IT management and reduces costs and security concerns.